connorkuehl/wording/README.md

       created.
 - [x] A game creator is given a secret management URL at time of create so they can manage the game.
-- [ ] A game creator can specify an expiration date for the game (up to a defined limit.)
 - [x] A game creator can specify the number of attempts players will have for the game (up to a defined maximum.)
 - [x] A game creator cannot modify guess limits for a game that has already